bluelibs/bluelibs/docs/docs/framework-introduction.md

 - **Foundation**
   - This is the "base", with independent or base-dependent modules (we call them bundles).
   - Contains core logic for handling bundles (initialisation, testing, shutting down, parameterisation, async event handling)
-  - Serialization, Logger, Validation, Email, CLI Runners
+  - Serialization, Logger, Validation, Emailing (React-based), CLI Runners
   - Modules which integrate with: Express, Apollo, GraphQL
   - Database Integrations: MongoDB, PostgreSQL, MySQL
   - Abstract Security Layer (incl.
 Advanced Permissioning Systems)
   - Integrated with 500+ Authentication Strategies
 - **X-Framework**
   - A fullstack framework leveraging Apollo GraphQL MongoDB on the backend and React for frontend.
+  - The backend part works with any frontend (Vue, Svelte, iOS, Android)
   - Code Generator from Terminal (We call it: x)
   - Cronjobs Support
   - Uploads integrated with S3 (incl.
 Image Manipulation & Thumbnail Generation)
   - React UI Tooling (Live Data, Administration Interfaces)
+  - Easy free deployment with Heroku and MongoDB Atlas
 - **Blueprint**
   - We write code to generate X-Framework compatible code
   - Generates backend with collections, graphql entities, queries, mutations, inputs, services, cruds.
   - Generates ui admin with menu items for all exposed collections and their CRUDs
+  - Fully featured:
+    - Relations
+    - Filterable Paginated Lists
+    - Generates Create/Edit Forms
+    - Auto-mocked Data Fixtures
+    - Everything customisable

 ## Applicability

-The sea of applicability for BlueLibs is quite large, we're going to list few of the most common scenarios:
+The sea of applicability is large, here's some examples:

 - CMS for your websites
-- Admin Interfaces for your database
-- Custom Web Applications
+- Web Applications (Shops, Presentation, Custom)
-- Easy Backend for Mobile/Frontend Developers
+- Backend Development
-- Highly focused microservices
+- Microservice-based web applications

-At Cult of Coders, we are using BlueLibs to reach production faster for our clients by enabling rapid generation through `Blueprint` and ability to modify and scale the code how we see fit.
+At [Cult of Coders](https://www.cultofcoders.com), we are using BlueLibs to reach production faster for our clients by enabling rapid generation through `Blueprint` and ability to modify and scale the code how we see fit.

 ## Get Started